ravendb/docs/version_1/docs/studio/multi-database.markdown

 After selecting this option a window will pop up and you need to enter a name for the new database.

-{NOTE Each database must have a uniqe name /e}
+{NOTE Each database must have a unique name /e}

 ![Databases Fig 3](Images/studio_databases_3.PNG)

-Once you have selected the name a new empty database wil be created.
+Once you have selected the name a new empty database will be created.
 The name of the selected database will appear on the top right next the databases link:

 ![Databases Fig 4](Images/studio_databases_4.PNG)